-From January 1, 2024 to August 29, 2024, the Company placed a total of 4,625 units comprised of convertible debentures and warrants for gross proceeds of \$4,625,000.
+From January 1, 2024 to November 29, 2024, the Company placed a total of 4,625 units comprised of convertible debentures and warrants for gross proceeds of \$4,625,000.
 Please refer to the "Debentures" section further down below in this MD&A for more details.

-On July 22,2024, the Company announced that it has secured a credit facility of up to \$5M, allowing the Company drawdown up to \$5,000,000 over a twelve-month period by sending drawdown notices to the lender.
-No drawdown notice can exceed \$500,000 and there must be at least five business days between each drawdown notice.
-The Company will pay the lender interest at an annual rate of 10% on any amount drawn from the credit facility and will have up to twenty-four months from the date of the drawdown notice to repay the amount advanced by the lender.
-For each dollar advanced under the terms of the agreement, the lender will receive one warrant to purchase one common share of the Company at the greater of \$0.25 or the price that represents a 25% premium to the Company's share price at the time of issuance of the drawdown notice.
-The Credit Facility is guaranteed by assets pledged by a collection of the Company shareholders in a separate collateral agreement between the lender and the shareholders.
-As at the date of this MD&A, the Company had received funds totalling \$600,000 from the credit facility arrangement.
+On July 22, 2024, the Company announced that it has secured a credit facility of up to \$5M, allowing the Company drawdown up to \$5M over a twelve-month period by sending drawdown notices to a lender.
+No drawdown notice can exceed \$0.5M and there must be at least five business days between each drawdown notice.
+The Company will pay interest at an annual rate of 10% on any amount drawn from the Credit Facility and will have up to twenty-four months from the date of the drawdown notice to repay the amount advanced by a lender.
+For each dollar advanced under the terms of the agreement, a lender will receive one warrant to purchase one common share of the Company at the greater of \$0.25 or the price that represents a 25% premium to the Company's share price at the time of issuance of the drawdown notice.
+As at September 30, 2024, the Company has received drawdown for a total of \$600,000.
+During nine-month period ended September 30, 2024, totaling 600,000 warrants to be issued to a lender.